 Course means a training course and its materials, consisting of lectures and tutorials, as provided by ENGYS via Our Site;

 Personal data means any and all data that relates to an identifiable person who can be directly or indirectly identified from that data.
 In this case, it means personal data that you give to Us via Our Site.
-This definition shall, where applicable, incorporate the definitions provided in the EU Regulation 2016/679 – the General Data Protection Regulation (GDPR);
+This definition shall, where applicable, incorporate the definitions provided in the UK General Data Protection Regulation (the UK GDPR);

 ENGYS/We/Us/Our means ENGYS LLC of 20 South Sarah Street, Saint Louis, MO 63108, United States, acting for itself and on behalf of: